deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 The framework provides a robust conceptual grounding for exploring the nature of causal effect propagation in a universe that may fundamentally defy classical intuition while leaving traditional teleology as a likely emergent property.
 It redefines the scope and methods of epistemology, shifting the focus of causal knowledge from observing event sequences in spacetime to inferring the rules and dynamics of this deeper process.

 The Effect Propagation Process offers a unified philosophical language of causality that is powerful enough to handle new challenges, remains compatible with classical causality, and conceptually aligns with contemporary theories of quantum gravity.

-The EPP framework has proven itself as a potent foundation for a new category of computational causality.
-The [DeepCausality](https://deepcausality.com) project implements the Effect Propagation Process framework as a Rust library for context-aware computational causality that reasons uniformly across Euclidean and non-Euclidean hypergeometric spaces.
-DeepCausality finds its application in modeling dynamic control systems used in financial markets, advanced analytics, and complex control systems.
+Future work may explores the realm of dynamic emergent causality further.

 [^Pearl2000]: Pearl, J., 2000.
 Causality: models, reasoning, and inference.
 Cambridge University Press New York}
 [^1]: Plato’s Timaeus, Stanford Encyclopedia of Philosophy.\